vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 An important aspect of the Unity JobSystem, and one of the reasons it is a custom API and not one of the existing thread models from C#, is that the JobSystem integrates with what the Unity engine uses internally.
 This means that user written code and the engine will share worker threads to avoid creating more threads than CPU cores - which would cause contention for CPU resources.

-## Race Conditions & Safety System
+## Race conditions & safety system
 When writing multi threaded code there is always a risk for [race conditions](https://en.wikipedia.org/wiki/Race_condition).
 A race condition means that the output of some operation depends on the timing of some other operation that it cannot control.
 Whenever someone is writing data, and someone else is reading that data at the same time, there is a race condition.
 What value the reader sees depends on if the writer executed before or after the reader, which the reader has no control over.

 A race condition is not always a bug, but it is always a source of indeterministic behaviour, and when it does lead to bugs such as crashes, deadlocks, or incorrect output it can be difficult to find the source of the problem since it depends on timing.
 This means the issue can only be recreated on rare occasions and debugging it can cause the problem to disappear; as breakpoints and logging change the timing too.